marcusoftnet/marcusoftnet.github.io/_posts/2008-05-09-back-on-shelter.md

 later.

 Just think for yourself, when you walk home late a summer night, even if it is warm - would you trade that for a bed?
-I know i wouldn't...
+I know I wouldn't...

 I am always filled with some sort of sorrow when I see the guest here at the shelter.
 They are, many of them, younger than me.
 And already they